Whether you’re working at a small startup or accomplished organization, customers are the lifeblood of your business.

 Your friends at [company name]

-Customers are interested in relevance; if they’re targeted with products that aren’t appropriate for their age, demographic, price budget, etc. then the likelihood is they’ll focus their attention on companies who take the time to learn about what they want, and more importantly, deliver it to them.
+Customers are interested in relevance - if they’re targeted with products that aren’t appropriate for their age, demographic, price budget, etc. the likelihood is they’ll focus their attention on companies who take the time to learn about what they want.

-Impersonal messaging is suggestive that your company hasn't taken the time to learn about the customer and their requirements, and they’ll be made to feel like a mere statistic, a cog in a wheel.
+Impersonal messaging suggests your company hasn't taken the time to learn about the customer and their requirements, and they’ll be made to feel like a mere statistic.

 Identify the problem